-Information Reference 1) Important Events and Significant Changes in 2011 Report of the Board of Directors Managing and Supervisory Bodies Corporate Governance Policy Note no. 3 2) New Products and Services Introduced in 2011 Report of the Board of Directors Description of Markets where ČSOB Competes Report of the Board of Directors Company Profile Profit Distribution Note no. 13 Activities Undertaken in the Area of Environmental Protection 3) Corporate Social Responsibility Information on Entities Included into the ČSOB Consolidated Financial Statements as at 31 December 2011 Companies of the ČSOB group Note no. 3 $^{2)}$ Expected Economic and Financial Situation of ČSOB in 2012 Report of the Board of Directors Research and Development Costs - ČSOB neither Incurs nor Reports.
+Information Reference 1) Important Events and Significant Changes in 2012 Report of the Board of Directors Managing and Supervisory Bodies Corporate Governance Policy Note 3 2) New Products and Services Introduced in 2012 Report of the Board of Directors Description of Markets where ČSOB Competes Company Profile Report of the Board of Directors Profit Distribution Note 13 Activities Undertaken in the Area of Environmental Protection 3) Corporate Social Responsibility Information on Entities Included into the ČSOB Consolidated Financial Statements as at 31 December 2012 Companies of the ČSOB group Note 3 2) Expected Economic and Financial Situation of ČSOB in 2013 Report of the Board of Directors Research and Development Costs There have been no significant research and development expense es reported within Financial Statements.

-1) The content refers to another section of this Annual Report or to a note in Notes to the Separate Financial Statements for 2011 according to EU IFRS (unless stated otherwise).
+1) The content refers to another section of this Annual Report or to a note in Notes to the Separate Financial Statements for the year 2012 according to EU IFRS (unless stated otherwise).